 The craftsmanship, details, and hard work that went into all of the invited builder bikes was absolutely out of this world.
 I could only imagine the time and care that went into every single bike.
 Each and every single guy that was invited last year put forth some of the most innovative techniques and skills together to create stuff no one has ever seen and yet completely functional and they looked like real bikes that anyone normal person could ride.
 It blows my mind still to this very day to see there are endless possibilities when it comes to the way a motorcycle can look and function.
 I feel like with cars you can't get that unless you had a million dollar team working round the clock to make something new.
 Here it can be one, two, or even three friends in a backyard garage and they can create a masterpiece out of sheet metal, two wheels and an old tractor motor.
 It's insane to me to even think about this as I am writing it now.

 Tom Fugle built one of the coolest Panheads to ever exist.
 I don't even know where to even begin, from how beautiful the fame molding is all the way to the gas tank, all filled with trippy metallic one of a kind colors.
-It's an instant classic that will be forever known.
+It's an instant ic that will be forever known.

 It was so nice to actually be able to sit there and stare at all the invited builder's bikes without a million arms, butts, and legs in the way of your view and shot.
 I just can't say enough when it comes to how much every single bike blew my mind.
 It was also super fun dreaming about winning one and which one I would have chosen if I had actually won.
 The guy that did win the previous day did make an excellent choice on Ryan Mullion's Triumph Trike.
 It's so clean and looks like a ton of fun to rip around.

 Oliver Jones from The Cut Rate made this 1980 Shovelhead look like it belonged some where in the future.
 Brilliant in every single way.